dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 1. Click **+** to the right of the Data Finding and select **Classifier**, select **Equals**, and then select the control you defined in Task 1, such as *odl_user_12345-dspmlab-data-classifications-any*..

 1. What we see now is all of the buckets where that finding fired.
 We want to see the opposite, so select the eye at the end of the data classifier clause and select **Negate Relation**.
-    <br/><ins>Expected Result:</ins> The negated clause reads THAT NOT Has Alerting Data Finding WHERE Classifier equals odl_user_12345-dspmlab-data-classifications-any.
+<br/><ins>Expected Result:</ins> The negated clause reads *THAT NOT Has Alerting Data Finding WHERE Classifier equals odl_user_12345-dspmlab-data-classifications-any*.
 This change indicates that you want to see any bucket where this classifuer did not generate a finding.
-And that is good, but we are not scanning things like database for these finds of files.
-We know that by and large, we care about unstructured data, such as PDFs, Docx, and text files.
+And that is good, but we do not want to scan resources like databases.
+We know that by and large, we care about unstructured data files, such as PDFs, Docx, and text files.

-1. To narrow down to buckets that have unstructured data without the finding, let's add the following.
+1. To narrow down to buckets that have unstructured data without the finding, do the following.
 Next to the Bucket node, click the **+** again, and select **Data Store that stored on it**.

 1. Click **+** to the right of the Data Store object and select the **Structured** flag.

 1. We just said that we don't want structured data, so let's set the value of that Structured equals flag to **False**.
     <br/>Let's consider this query now.
-We are finding buckets that have occurrences of unstructured data, but they do not have any data finding that matches our required classification levels.
+We select buckets that have occurrences of unstructured data, but they do not have any data finding that matches our required classification levels.
 What does that mean?
-It means that we have found a bucket with files probably care about, but none of those files have been tagged using the data classification system our manager wants us to check for.
+It means that we have found a bucket with files that we likely care about, but none of those files are tagged using the data classification system our manager asked us to check for.
 So this is a good start.
-Now let's save this as a control so that we can get an issue generated every time this rule files, so we can see them at a resource level.
+Now let's save this as a control so we generate as issue each time this rule files.
+The resulting issues are a resource level view of our question so we can remediate each resource individually.

     ![Data Classifier Control](img/dspm-control-no-classifier-hits.png)